 You’ve probably noticed that some of the points above were both advantages and disadvantages.
 That’s because CMH lights generally fall in the middle between traditional HID and LED.

 High pressure sodium grow lamps have a spectrum that is very heavy in reddish/orange light, but contains almost no blue.
 This makes them ideal for flowering, but not great for vegging.
 Using an HPS bulb during vegging results in weak, spindly plants.

 CMH bulbs are great for flowering, too, but not as good as HPS bulbs.
 They are much better at vegging though, making them the perfect full-cycle bulbs.

 CMH lamps are generally a bit more expensive than their HPS counterparts, but they make up for it with double the usable lifespan.
 They also use less power and emit less heat.

 CMH Grow Lights Vs. Metal Halide Grow Lights

-As previously mentioned, although ceramic discharge metal halide bulbs are derived from metal halide, they are very different and they can not be run in the same system.
+As previously mentioned, although ceramic metal halide bulbs are derived from metal halide, they are very different and they can not be run in the same system.
 They need a different ballast.

 Metal halide grow lamps are slightly better at vegging than CMH bulbs, but the difference is minimal.
 And it is debatable, at that.
 The added red light is actually a benefit, even during vegging.

-As a result, the only real advantage of MH bulbs is a lower cost.
+As a result, the only real advantage of MH bulbs is a lower price.
 That said, they only have half (or less) the usable lifespan of a ceramic metal halide bulb, so that easily makes up for the cost difference.

 CMH bulbs also use less power than MH and emit less heat.
 There is basically no reason to go with MH over CMH systems, unless you already own the appropriate fixtures and ballasts.